-7.07 Arbitration
+7.08 Arbitration

-- (i) The following lists constitute the Arbitrators agreed to by the parties:

-- (1) Vince Ready

-- (2) Chris Sullivan

-- (3) Judi Kobin

-- (4) Joan Gordon

-- (5) Irene Holden

-- (ii) The order in which arbitrators are contacted shall be as follows:

-- a) the first name on the list; and thereafter

-- b) commencing with the next name following the last Arbitrator chosen.

-- c) the referring party will notify the other party of the selection of the Arbitrator prior to assigning the grievance in writing to the Arbitrator. - (iii) a) The Arbitrator chosen shall be the first Arbitrator contacted who is able to meet and hear the grievance within sixty (60) days of the date of appointment. - b) The Arbitrator chosen for an expedited arbitration process shall be the first Arbitrator contacted who is able to meet and hear the grievance within thirty (30) days of the date of appointment. - (iv) The Arbitrator will be restricted to interpreting and applying the provisions of this Agreement and will have no authority to alter, modify, subtract from, or supplement the provisions of this Agreement in any way. - (v) The Arbitrator will base a decision on evidence submitted by the Union and by the Employer's representative, or their appointees. - (vi) The Arbitrator's decision shall be final and binding on both parties. - (vii) The Parties will bear an equal proportion of the fees and expenses of the arbitration.
+- (a) The following lists constitute the Arbitrators agreed to by the parties: - Vince Ready - Chris Sullivan - Judi Kobin - Joan Gordon - Irene Holden - (b) The order in which arbitrators are contacted shall be as follows: - i) the first name on the list; and thereafter - ii) commencing with the next name following the last Arbitrator chosen. - iii) the referring party will notify the other party of the selection of the Arbitrator prior to assigning the grievance in writing to the Arbitrator. - (c) i) The Arbitrator chosen shall be the first Arbitrator contacted who is able to meet and hear the grievance within sixty (60) days of the date of appointment. - ii) The Arbitrator chosen for an expedited arbitration process shall be the first Arbitrator contacted who is able to meet and hear the grievance within thirty (30) days of the date of appointment.

+- (d) The Arbitrator will be restricted to interpreting and applying the provisions of this Agreement and will have no authority to alter, modify, subtract from, or supplement the provisions of this Agreement in any way. - (e) The Arbitrator will base a decision on evidence submitted by the Union and by the Employer's representative, or their appointees. - (f) The Arbitrator's decision shall be final and binding on both parties. - (g) The Parties will bear an equal proportion of the fees and expenses of the arbitration.

-7.08 Expedited Arbitration
+7.09 Expedited Arbitration

-- Either party may refer an unresolved grievance to an expedited arbitration process within the time limits allowed at Step 3 of the grievance procedure.
-Arbitrators shall be chosen from the list of Arbitrators at Article 7.07 and must be able to comply with the terms of this Article. - 2.
-Dates and locations for expedited arbitration hearings shall be by mutual agreement in a location central to the geographic area in which the dispute arose. - 3.
-All presentations are to be brief and are to include a comprehensive opening statement.
-The parties agree to make limited use of authorities during their presentations.
+- (a) Either party may refer an unresolved grievance to an expedited arbitration process within the time limits allowed at Step 3 of the grievance procedure.
+Arbitrators shall be chosen from the list of Arbitrators at Article 7.08 and must be able to comply with the terms of this Article. - (b) Dates and locations for expedited arbitration hearings shall be by mutual agreement in a location central to the geographic area in which the dispute arose. - (c) All presentations are to be brief and are to include a comprehensive opening statement.
+The parties agree to make limited use of authorities during their presentations. - (d) Prior to rendering a decision, the Arbitrator may assist the parties in mediating a resolution to the grievance. - (e) Where mediation fails, or is not appropriate, a decision shall be rendered as contemplated herein. - (f) The decision of the Arbitrator is to be completed and delivered to the parties within three (3) working days of the hearing. - (g) Any decision of an Arbitrator is to be limited in application to that particular dispute and is without prejudice.
+Expedited arbitration decisions shall have no precedential value and shall not be referred to by either party in any subsequent proceeding.

-- 4. Prior to rendering a decision, the Arbitrator may assist the parties in mediating a resolution to the grievance. - 5.
-Where mediation fails, or is not appropriate, a decision shall be rendered as contemplated herein. - 6.
-The decision of the Arbitrator is to be completed and delivered to the parties within three (3) working days of the hearing. - 7.
-Any decision of an Arbitrator is to be limited in application to that particular dispute and is without prejudice.
-Expedited arbitration decisions shall have no precedential value and shall not be referred to by either party in any subsequent proceeding. - 8.
-All settlements of proposed expedited arbitration cases made prior to hearing shall be without prejudice. - 9.
-The parties shall equally share the costs of the fees and expenses of the Arbitrator. - 10.
-The Expedited Arbitrator shall have the same powers and authority as an Arbitrator established under the provisions of Article 7.07. - 11.
-It is understood that it is not the intention of either party to appeal a decision of an expedited arbitration proceeding.
+- (h) All settlements of proposed expedited arbitration cases made prior to hearing shall be without prejudice. - (i) The parties shall equally share the costs of the fees and expenses of the Arbitrator. - (j) The Expedited Arbitrator shall have the same powers and authority as an Arbitrator established under the provisions of Article 7.08. - (k) It is understood that it is not the intention of either party to appeal a decision of an expedited arbitration proceeding.

-7.09 Dismissal, Suspension or Layoff
+7.10 Dismissal, Suspension or Layoff